Anger Management Therapists in Oregon

 Many programs run about 8–16 weekly sessions, though it depends on the roots of the anger.
 If trauma or a mood disorder is driving it, longer-term therapy may help more.

-As of April 2026, 48 Oregon therapists listed on Oregon Counselor Directory specialize in anger management.
+50 Oregon therapists listed on Oregon Counselors Directory specialize in anger management.
 These providers use evidence-based approaches to help clients manage and reduce anger and aggression.
-37 of these therapists offer telehealth sessions, allowing Oregonians across the state to access care from home.
+39 of these therapists offer telehealth sessions, allowing Oregonians across the state to access care from home.
 18 therapists accept Oregon Health Plan (OHP), providing a low-cost or no-cost option for eligible individuals.
-23 therapists offer sliding scale fees, accommodating clients with financial constraints.
-43 providers are currently accepting new clients, with 28 offering in-person sessions.
+24 therapists offer sliding scale fees, accommodating clients with financial constraints.
+45 providers are currently accepting new clients, with 28 offering in-person sessions.
 This directory helps connect individuals in Oregon with specialized anger management therapists to find the right fit for their needs.

 Oregon Cities